 Italian student Giulio Regeni's belongings allegedly found in a gang member's house - Photo from the Interior ministry

-A statement by Egypt's prosecution general said earlier this month that the independent Street Vendors Union's head had reported the Italian researcher to the police early January, a few weeks prior to his disappearance and death.
+It also revealed that head of the independent street vendors union reported Regeni to the police early January, a few weeks prior to his disappearance and murder.

-Ten days later, Regeni's body was found, bearing signs of torture, in a roadside ditch on the outskirts of the capital.
+Ten days later, Regeni's body was found, bearing signs of torture, in a roadside ditch on the outskirts of Cairo.